RAVE FabriCARE: Position Papers

-Why you’re re-ironing your “laundered and pressed” shirts at home
+Why you're re-ironing your "laundered and pressed" shirts at home?

 The reason you’re re-ironing your shirts at home is quite simple: Your cleaner is delivering a machine pressed laundered shirt or a hand finished laundered shirt.
-Whereas you should be insisting on a hand ironed laundered shirt.

 Most cleaners bang your shirts out on a pressing machine at a rate of 40 to 50 per hour per presser.
 They call that a “machine pressed laundered shirt”.